 The Video Sequencer allows you to place images, videos, sounds, and scenes on a timeline and combine them into a new video.
 This section only describes its UI; to read more about its usage, see the Video Editing section.

-The Video Sequencer is composed of multiple regions (see figure 1).
+The Video Sequencer is composed of multiple regions.
 They are described in more detail in the next sections.
-Figure 1 shows the combined Sequencer & Preview view type.
-This view can be broken up into the following regions:
+Figure 1 shows the combined Sequencer & Preview view type:

-This region shows the output of the sequencer at the time of the playhead.
+Shows the output of the Sequencer at the time of the Playhead.

-This region shows the properties of the active strip.
-Is divided into panels and tabs.
-Toggle on or off with N key.
+Shows the properties of the active strip.
+It’s divided into panels and tabs.
+Toggle on or off with N.

-The Video Sequencer has three view types which can be changed with the View Type menu (see figure 1; top left).
+The Video Sequencer has three view types which can be changed using the View Type selector (see figure 1; top left).

 View timeline and strip properties.

 - Sequencer & Preview